 A collection of tales for kids, Panchatantra was a hit among kids back in the days.
 It had various animals as protagonists of the plot with each lesson having a moral message to deliver to its little readers.
 Short and simple stories giving out important life lessons made it a one of the favourite comic books among children!

-There have been lots of ghost stories overtime but Vikram Betal offered something unique.
-A ghost ‘Betal’ always resting on the shoulders of a King ‘Vikramaditya’ immediately sparked interest and curiosity among children!
-Betal used to narrate stories to the King while being on his back.
+There have been lots of ghost stories over the years, but Vikram Betal offered something unique.
+A ghost, “Betal,” always resting on the shoulders of a king, “Vikramaditya,” immediately sparked interest and curiosity among children!
+Betal used to narrate stories to the King while on his back.
 At the end of the story, the King had to answer moral questions related to the story.
 “What if he didn’t answer them correctly?”
 One would have to read the book to find out!

 Amar Chitra Katha

-Author Anant Pai knew that if you asked kids to read Bhagavad Gita, Mahabharata or any other mythological book they’d refuse to read them.
-But to know about one’s culture and heritage is also important.
-So the best way to engage kids in reading books about Indian culture and mythology was to write them in the form of a comic book!
+Author Anant Pai knew that if you asked kids to read the Bhagavad Gita, the Mahabharata, or any other mythological book, they’d refuse to read them.
+But knowing about one’s culture and heritage is also important.
+So, the best way to engage kids in reading books about Indian culture and mythology was to write them in the form of a comic book!